-Ontario resident, Scott from Making Momentum, began a mission to take control of his money and life in 2018, and in doing so, he created this personal finance and personal development blog for the everyday person to connect with like-minded people looking to make more money, save money, travel the world for less, and become more productive.
+An Ontario resident, Scott from Making Momentum began a mission to take control of his money and life in 2018.
+In doing so, he created this personal finance and personal development blog for the everyday person to connect with like-minded people looking to make more money, save money, travel the world for less, and become more productive.

-“Most Canadians are still invested in high fee crap,” he writes on his website.
+“Most Canadians are still invested in high fee crap,” he writes.
 “I hope to show millions of my fellow Canadians how easy it might be to take control of their investments, cut those fees and ties to the high fee investment industry and live better financial lives.”